smithse4/covid-19-info-tracker/README.md

 # COVID-19 Info Tracker

-Collaborative application built with New York Times Scraper API, the Virus Tracker API, JavaScript, HTML, and CSS.
+Collaborative front end application built with New York Times Scraper API, the Virus Tracker API, JavaScript, HTML, and CSS.
 It provides relevant, up-to-date information about the impact and spread of COVID-19.
 The site aggregates data pertaining to the spread of COVID-19 on a country-by-country basis, as well as, pertinent news articles relating to the disease.

 ### Questions?
 Email me [here.](mailto:smithse4@gmail.com)